Overview

 How to access

-To comply with the UCOP Encryption Key and Certificate Management Standard, only SSL/TLS certificates issued through the UCSF IT Security certificate service (or those approved by the UCSF CISO) are accepted at UCSF, 3rd party CA signed certificates such as; Let's Encrypt, GoDaddy SSL, SSL Dragon, are prohibited and will violate this standard.
+To comply with the UCOP Encryption Key and Certificate Management Standard, UCSF services must use SSL/TLS certificates issued through the UCSF IT Security certificate service (or approved by the UCSF CISO).
+Third-party CA certificates (e.g., Let’s Encrypt, GoDaddy SSL, SSL Dragon) are prohibited.

 How can we help you?